 Select which devices (APs/STAs) to involve (e.g., find the AP-STA pairs that can leverage coordinated transmissions).

-Select the most appropriate coordination level based on the state of each BSS.

-Configure the selected transmission strategies
+Configure the selected transmission strategies and the associated parameters.

-Perform prediction-based scheduling decisions.
+Perform prediction-based scheduling decisions following traffic and channel patterns.

-Since UHR will define a subset of all possible coordination levels and transmission strategies, we note that AIML can choose the best levels and strategies among the available options given the state of the environment.
+AIML may also reduce the overhead of statistical information exchange required for MAPC.Since UHR will define a subset of all possible coordination levels and transmission strategies, we note that AIML can choose the best strategies among the available options given the state of the environment.

 Figure 2 presents an example message exchange for an AIML-enhanced multi-AP coordinated uplink transmission.
 (This is an illustrative example only, the exact exchange of MAPC messages will be determined by UHR.)
 The MAPC exchange is triggered by a sharing AP (AP 1) with an MAPC-RTS/MAPC-CTS exchange between all APs involved in the upcoming coordinated transmission.
 Then, the first phase of the exchange (gathering information) is initiated by the sharing AP, which sends an info trigger frame (TF) to the other APs, which in turn send TFs to their associated stations.
 These stations reply with reports.
-In the second phase, these reports are communicated to the sharing AP which uses AIML to select the MAPC transmission strategy to be used in the final phase for transmission.
+Note that this data collection and report phase may not be required if AIML can predict measurement reports, or in the case that some measurements are quasi-static.
+For example, principal component analysis (PCA) can be used to reduce the amount of data to exchange (i.e., exchanging only a fraction of the total data, and reconstructing the missing data at the destination).
+In the second phase, these reports are communicated to the sharing AP which uses AIML to select and configure the MAPC transmission strategy to be used in the final phase for transmission.

 Figure 2.
 Example of AIML-enhanced MAPC message exchange.